ahigerd/galosh/doc/session-docks.md

 The room description is displayed with minimal formatting to make as much text visible as possible.

 The Exits box shows which rooms are known to be accessible from the current room.
-If an exit has a known door, it will be labeled as closed or locked, and the name of the door will be displayed if it is available.
-Double-click on one of the rooms displayed in it to open the
-[Map Explorer window](map-explorer.md).
+If an exit has a known door, the door's status (closed or locked) will be included, as well as the door's name if it is available.
+Double-click on one of the rooms displayed in it to open the [Map Explorer window](map-explorer.md).

 Room information can be collected from descriptions displayed on screen, from `room` package data sent using the GMCP protocol, and from map data